AICIC22 – UCD Dublin Ireland – March 10 2022

 Jacqui Browne – Chair, The DPO Network

 Jacqui Browne is a member of the Disability Advisory Committee of the Irish Human Rights and Equality Commission.
 IHREC is the Independent Monitoring Mechanism for the implementation of UN Convention on the Rights of People with Disabilities in Ireland.
 Jacqui is a Thalidomide survivor, not a victim and has over 30 years of experience as a disability equality activist and consultant.
 With a BA Degree in Economics & Politics from UCD and a Masters’ degree in Education from Trinity College Dublin she has many years of experience working at local, national, European and International levels.
 She is a former member of Commission on Status of People with Disabilities whose report A Strategy for Equality was a blueprint for disability rights in Ireland.

-Jacqui is Chairperson of DESSA – the national Disability Equality Specialist Support Agency, a board member of Irish Guide Dogs for the Blind and the Irish Thalidomide Association.
+Jacqui is Chairperson of DESSA – the national Disability Equality Specialist Support Agency, a member of the HSE Board Patient Safety and Quality Sub-Committee and the Irish Thalidomide Association.
 Jacqui is also actively involved as a patient advocate in IPPOSI – the Irish Platform for Patient Organisations, Science and Industry and is a EUPATI Fellow – European Patient Advocacy Training Initiative.

-Paul Cavanagh – Interim Director of Planning and Commissioning @ Health and Social Care Board, NI
+Paul Cavanagh – Interim Director of Planning and Commissioning at Health and Social Care Board, NI

 Paul Cavanagh was an Assistant Director in HSCB’s Commissioning Directorate, leading on commissioning of health and social care services in the Western Area and regionally on ambulance services, radiotherapy services; major trauma care; Helicopter Emergency Medical Service; intermediate care; external contracting; and direct patient services, including patient travel and national contact point for EU directive on cross-border healthcare.